qi-wang-uc/ez-mc/README.md

 ### Usage and example
 1. Build the program with `make` command in the root directory.
 2. Once done, the executable (`ez-mc`) can be found in the `bin` folder.
-3. run with `./ez-mc config.cfg`, where an example input file with a beta-hairpin sequence[4] is given below:
+3. run with `./ez-mc config.cfg`, where an example input file with a protein G (PDB: 1PGB) is given below:
 ```
 # MC steps (int)
-nstep       100000
+nstep       100000000

 # MC step size (float)
-# if this is specified, [fsize] and [idacc], which are used to calcualte
+# if this is specified, [fsize] and [idacc],
+# which are used to calcualte step size
-# step size adaptively, will be igored
+# adaptively, will be igored
 # nsize       1.0

 # frequency to update step size (int)